 While there are other additional shortfalls that this pho restaurant displays, after 2 weeks of work, it was clear that there is only one thing that really matters.
 This is the one thing I've known all along, have initially discussed it with the owner, and have hoped that it would not be the case for this rescue project.
-I knew one thing: Solve this one problem and this pho restaurant is on its way to profitability.
+I knew that if the owner can solve this one problem, then her pho restaurant may survive.

-- The existing operation needs a lot of changes in many areas, and it needs total commitment from the owner to make those changes.
+- The existing operation needs changes in many key areas, and it needs total commitment from the owner to make those changes.

 - Only the owner can make the final decision to willingly change herself to become a better business person.
 She has to want to change the status quo to start making any profit.

-- Unfortunately, the owner couldn't seem to be motivated enough to carry out the changes.
-There seems to be one reason or another (these are more excuses than reasons) why certain thing can't be done or why information critical to making decision is not available.
+- Unfortunately, the owner didn't seem to be motivated enough to carry out the changes.
+There seems to be one reason or another (more like excuses) why certain thing can't be done or why information critical to making decision is not available.

 After 2 weeks of what seemed like smooth sailing toward fixing the restaurant's problems, the owner told me she understood all the reasons for following through with the plan, but insisted that the fixes to be done more quickly and without having to go through the work involved.

 So that's how far the project went.
 I could not help this pho restaurant if the owner doesn't really want to make the necessary changes.
 This is not a case of quick fix, two-day makeover, or simple cosmetic change.
 The owner and her restaurant must go through changes at the foundation of the business.